-Both the major bus companies in Oxford, Stagecoach (Oxford Tube) and the Oxford Bus Company (X90), run frequent coach services from London Victoria.
+Stagecoach (Oxford Tube) runs frequent coach services from London Victoria.
 Ask the driver to drop you at the Queen’s Lane/High Street bus stop, which is opposite the College.

 For visitors from overseas, the Airline bus service offers frequent coach services from London Heathrow and London Gatwick airports.
 These also stop at Queen’s Lane, right by the College.